gml3ff/quicktake100-guide/README.md

 #### c.
 Configure the .iso image as a virtual optical disk

-> **_NOTE:_** In order to complete this step appropriately, you will need to configure VirtualBox Guest Additions.
-[See this Stack Overflow article for more information](https://stackoverflow.com/questions/41691803/how-to-install-guest-addition-in-mac-os-as-guest-and-windows-machine-as-host).

-Select your VM, click on the "Settings" gear icon, and then navigate to the "Storage" tab in the popup window.
-Click on the little disk icon and then select "Choose a disk file."
+Select your VM, click on the `Settings` gear icon, and then navigate to the `Storage` tab in the popup window.
+Click on the little disk icon and then select `Choose a disk file`.
 From this dialog, select the Windows XP .iso image.

 ![step c](images/vbox_stepc.png)

 #### d.
 Plug in your serial to USB adapter and add it to the USB Device Filters list

-While still in the "Settings" menu for the VM, select the "Ports" tab and additionally select the "USB" option.
+While still in the `Settings` menu for the VM, select the `Ports` tab and additionally select the `USB` option.
 Once you plugin the adapter and click the add button, you should see a device with something like `FTDI FT232R USB UART`.
 This is your USB adapter.

 ![step d](images/vbox_stepd.png)